rusini/jit-asm/README.md

 JIT-asm
 =======

-*rusini's fast and simple run-time "assembler" and relocating loader for building up object code (kind of relocatable machine code), which is emitted by a JIT compiler code generator, and eventually loading it into target address as executable segment*
+*rusini's fast and simple run-time "assembler" and relocating loader for building up "object code" (kind of relocatable machine code), which is emitted by a JIT compiler code generator, and eventually loading it into target address as executable segment*

-The principal user of this library is to be the upcoming JIT compiler for the MANOOL programming language (https://manool.org).
+The principal beneficiary of this library is to be the upcoming JIT compiler for the [MANOOL](https://manool.org) programming language.

-Although called "assembler", it does not pretend to support coding with assembly mnemonics, which is beyond the scope of the subproject.
-The point is that it supports using symbolic addresses (AKA labels) and multiple assembly sections (corresponding to `.text` and `.rodata` sections in System V ABI), which is suitable for implementing efficient one-pass (tree-walking) code generators.
+Although called "assembler", it does not pretend to support coding with assembly mnemonics, which is beyond the scope of this subproject.
+The point is that it allows you to use symbolic addresses (AKA labels) and multiple assembly sections (corresponding to `.text` and `.rodata` sections in System V ABI) during the course of incremental code emission, which is suitable for implementing efficient one-pass (tree-walking) code generators.